 My first book, The Invention of Hebrew (winner of the Frank Moore Cross award), used epigraphic evidence to understand how biblical texts worked as political communication.
 It argued that the new genres of Hebrew inscriptions and biblical literature were designed to address their audience in a new way–as members of a public, a community called into being through the circulation of texts.
 It applied questions of social theory, from scholars like Benedict Anderson and Jürgen Habermas, to the role of communication and media in creating political order and belonging.
 It suggests that publics already came into being in ancient times, independent of modern media and contemporary nationalism.

-My current book, From Adapa to Enoch: Scribal Culture and Religious Vision in Judea and Babylonia (in press with Mohr Siebeck) is the first major comparative study of ancient Babylonian, Aramaic and Hebrew scholarship, designed to explain how early Jewish literary culture diverged from its Israelite legacy.
+My recent book, From Adapa to Enoch: Scribal Culture and Religious Vision in Judea and Babylonia (in press with Mohr Siebeck) is the first major comparative study of ancient Babylonian, Aramaic and Hebrew scholarship, designed to explain how early Jewish literary culture diverged from its Israelite legacy.
 Did the rise of Jewish literature represent a radical break from the intellectual culture of the Bible?
 What did it learn from older, more powerful contemporary societies like Mesopotamia?

-My new project, supported by grants from the Guggenheim foundation and the NEH, reconsiders how the old problem of the Bible’s sources can provide a new perspective on ancient Hebrew literature.
+In addition to Language and the Presence of God in Ancient Israel, a second long-running project, supported by grants from the Guggenheim foundation and the NEH, reconsiders how the old problem of the Bible’s sources can provide a new perspective on ancient Hebrew literature.
 The Pentateuch reads not like any other work of ancient Near Eastern literature, but several blended together, because it combines multiple Hebrew versions of the same story—but why?
 Why We Can’t Read the Torah: The Form of the Pentateuch and the History of Ancient Hebrew Literature illuminates why the Pentateuch’s structure is so strange, providing a theory of how ancient Hebrew literary values changed, leading to the dialectic that created this enigmatic paradigm of all books.